omar-chaouachi/omar-chaouachi/README.md

 - 🔭 I'm a new graduated from RBK.
 - 🌱 I’m currently looking for a job 🤣.
 - 🧒 I’m a young and passionate software engineer.
+- 👯 I’m looking to collaborate on open source.
 - 🥅 2021 Goals: learn new things and get some experience.
 - 📫 How to reach me omarchaouachi4@gmail.com.
 - ⚡ Fun fact: I love history and military tactics.